uManuel/coe-path-modules/modules/1.6-aws-novice/1-Introduction &&Overview.md

 Every region has multiple isolated and physically separate availability zones, they all have independent power, security and cooling.
 All of those availability zones are connected with each other with a redundant, ultra high speed and low latency network.

+Important!, the names of a particular region are generated randomly. so you can end with -2a, but me can end with -2c.

 Example
 ![Sydney Availability Zone](./images/sydney-availability-zones.png)